-Counseling Services has a consulting psychiatrist on campus one day each week to see students.
-The consulting psychiatrist provides:
+The Counseling and Mental Health Center has a consulting psychiatric mental health nurse practitioner on campus one day each week to see students.
+The consulting nurse practitioner provides:

 - Psychiatric evaluations

 - Psychiatric treatment

 You must complete an initial consultation assessment before scheduling an appointment with the nurse practitioner.
 Call 281-283-2580 to schedule your initial consultation.

 We're Here to Help

 Call 281-283-2580 or visit Student Services and Classroom Building (SSCB) 3103

 There are nominal fees for psychiatry services.
 Please consult the front desk or your therapist to discuss these fees in detail.

 To be eligible for psychiatric services at UHCL, you must: